dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/1-Frequency_Analysis.md

 The enciphered message is in the file `cipher.txt`.
 It contains the opening text of a famous work of literature.
 The punctuation, spaces, and capitalization of the text have been left intact and both capital and lowercase letters have been encrypted using the same substitutions.

-## Tips
+## Programs

 Write two programs:

 - `frequency_analysis.py` to scan the ciphered text file and count the number of occurrences of each character.
 Use a dictionary to store the counts and our previous letter-counting example as a starting point.
-Print out the frequency of occurrence of each character.
+Print out the frequency of occurrence of each character. **We already did this in class**.

 - `decode.py` to translate the ciphered text file and print the deciphered version.
 Use a dictionary to store the mapping for each ciphertext letter to its plaintext counterpart (you'll need to code the mappings in this dictionary **by hand** as part of the program).

-Note that the letter frequencies you obtain in step 1 may not perfectly map to the frequencies of letters in ideal English language text.
-You may need to do a little bit of experimentation to find the right mappings and perform the decryption; this is part of the process. **You do not need to (and probably can't) determine the correct mappings automatically**.
+To implement `decode.py` you'll need to determine the mappings to reverse the substitution cipher.
+You don't need to (and probably can't) do this automatically.
+Instead, use the frequency information to start making some educated guesses and experiment to find the right mappings and perform the decryption.
 This project is as much of a puzzle as it is a programming task.

+## Tips

-**Uppercase and lowercase letters**.
+### Uppercase and lowercase letters
 The ciphertext contains both uppercase and lowercase letters.
 I recommend converting each line of text to lowercase before you perform frequency analysis, so that you obtain complete counts for every letter.
 You can use the string's `.lower()` method to convert a line to all lowercase letters:

 ```
 # Example of converting text to lower case